vsheg/intermediate-ml/02-linear/glm.typ

 $

 where $A(theta) := log Z(theta)$ is the log-partition (cumulant) function, and $C(xi) := log h(xi)$
-controls the shape of the distribution.
+scales the distribution.
 Both forms are canonical as they are equivalent.

 == Fitting parameter $theta$
 For a data points $x^* ~ Exp(theta)$, we can estimate $theta$ by standard approaches, e.g.